Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Review of Variational Quantum Eigensolver

 The original VQE algorithm finds a ground state of a given Hamiltonian based on the variational principle of quantum mechanics.
 In the VQE, one optimizes the circuit-parameters $\vec{\theta}$ variationally by classical computers so that the expectation value

 is minimized with respect to $\vec{\theta}$.
-When the circuit-parameters $\vec{\theta}$ converge to optimal ones $\vec{\theta}^*$, we can expect the optimal state $\ket{\varphi_0(\vec{\theta}^*)}$ will be a good approximation to the ground state of $H(\vec{R})$.
+When the ansatz circuit has sufficient capability of expressing the ground state of $H(\vec{R})$ and the circuit-parameters $\vec{\theta}$ converge to optimal ones $\vec{\theta}^*$, we can expect the optimal state $\ket{\varphi_0(\vec{\theta}^*)}$ will be a good approximation to the ground state.
 Since tasks of evaluation and optimization of quantum circuits are distributed to quantum and classical computers, it is easier to implement the algorithm on the near-quantum devices~\cite{Peruzzo2014, OMalley2016, Kandala2017, Colless2018, Hempel2018, Kandala2019}.

-After the proposal of the original VQE algorithm, there are a variety of extensions of the VQE to find excited states of a given Hamiltonian~\cite{McClean2017PRA, Colless2018, Nakanishi2019PRR, Parrish2019, Jones2019, Higgott2019, Ollitrault2019}.
+After the proposal of the original VQE algorithm, there are a variety of extensions of the VQE to find excited states of a given Hamiltonian~\cite{McClean2017PRA, Colless2018, Nakanishi2019PRR, Parrish2019, Jones2019, Higgott2019, PhysRevResearch.2.043140}.
 As we will see in Secs.~\ref{sec: NAC method} and \ref{sec: Berry method}, one has to compute (approximate) eigenenergies and transition amplitudes of several Pauli operators between obtained eigenstates to calculate the NACs.
 From this viewpoint, the most appropriate methods to calculate them are the subspace-search VQE (SSVQE)~\cite{Nakanishi2019PRR} algorithm and its cousin algorithm, the multistate contracted VQE (MCVQE) algorithm~\cite{Parrish2019}.
 Here we briefly describe the SSVQE just for completeness, but formulas for the MCVQE are quite similar.

 To obtain approximate eigenenergies and eigenstates up to $i=0,\ldots,M-1$, the SSVQE algorithm uses $M$ easy-to-prepare orthonormal states $\{\ket{\psi_i}\}_{i=0}^{M-1}$ (e.g. computational basis) as reference states.
 For our algorithms to work, the reference states also have to be chosen so that we can readily prepare the superpositions of them on quantum devices.
 The SSVQE proceeds so as to minimize the following cost function,